Straight, No Chaser: STDs – Gonorrhea

 Now, about The Clap.

-Traditionally, there have been three theories about why gonorrhea used to be commonly called the clap, only one of which sound legitimate to me.
+Traditionally, there have been three theories about why gonorrhea is called the clap, only one of which sound legitimate to me.

 1. Treatment (allegedly) used to involved ‘clapping’ a book together around the penis to expel the discharge.
 Not only does that not make sense, I can’t imagine men letting someone smash their penis in that manner, when you could just ‘milk’ the discharge out (no pun intended).
 This is a very common explanation, though…